 If the domain name you want is available, you will see a message on the screen letting you know that the domain can be registered.
 GoDaddy will also list all the domain extensions that are available for registration and allow you to explore different naming variations of the domain …

 (Check if your domain names are available)

 To add the domain to your shopping cart, click the Select button …

-(Select your available domain name)
+(Select your domain name for registration)

 Click ‘Continue to Cart’ to continue the domain name registration process …